narc0tiq/YARM/README.md

 of your sites with another.
 * The '+' button (only shown while not viewing the site) allows you to expand an existing site.
-Usage: click the '+' for the site you want to expand, then smack the YARM on the new ore site you want to add to the existing monitor.
+Usage: click the '+' for the site you want to expand, then smack the resource monitor on the new ore site you want to add to the existing monitor.
 Sites are not renamed by this process.
+NB: to help you, the '+' button will also drag a resource monitor into your cursor, assuming you have a resource monitor and an empty cursor.
+(Clicking the '+' button with a resource monitor in-hand works just as you'd expect.)

 Sites are bound to forces (i.e., teams), so any sites you add will be visible to your teammates.